google/flax/docs/design_notes/lift.md

 Lifted transformations are defined in `flax.core.lift`.
 All the lifted JAX transformations are defined with a single generic lifting API called `pack`.

-A number of decision decisions had to be made in order to define `pack`.
+A number of decisions had to be made in order to define `pack`.
 The implementation of `pack` controls how variables and rngs are lifted and how fine-grained the user control is.
-It must also decide whether lifting decisions are made during variable definition or at the transformation.
+It must also decide whether lifting decisions are made at variable or transformation definition.

 ### Lifting granularity

-With the linen API, users can define arbitrary variable collections and PRNG sequences.
+With the Linen API, users can define arbitrary variable collections and PRNG sequences.
 Each variable in a collection is lifted in the same way.

 Collections are typically given a semantically meaningful name like "params" or "batch_stats" rather than a general purpose name like "state".
 Because collections carry semantic meaning we can decide at the transformation level how each collection should be lifted.
-For example, we might decide to share parameters if we want to vectorize add a batch dimension to a model.
+For example, we want to share all parameter variables when we add a batch dimension to a model.

 At the same time we can write generic code that uses transformations without knowing exactly what kind of variables the submodules will create.
 Collections thus strike a balance between fine-grained control and generality.
-We also avoid brittle string matching code that loops over all variables and tries to split up collections in an ad-hoc way based on naming conventions like: does this variable name have a prefix "kernel".
+We also avoid brittle string matching code that loops over all variables and tries to split up collections in an ad-hoc way based on naming conventions like: target all variables with the name prefix "kernel".
 If more fine-grained control is necessary a user can simply split up a set of variables over multiple collections that should be handled differently.